makersmakingchange/3D-Printed-Low-Tech-Assistive-Devices-Kit/README.md

 SUMMARY
  --->

-The 3D Printed Educational Devices kit contains devices that support people with disabilities in activities of daily living and learning.
+The [3D Printed Educational Devices Kit](https://www.makersmakingchange.com/s/product/3d-printed-low-tech-assistive-devices-kit/01tJR000000690QYAQ)  contains devices that support people with disabilities in activities of daily living and learning.
 These devices assist people with arthritis, limited finger exterity or other disabilities.
 This kit gives schools a great introduction into the world of 3D printed Assistive Technology (AT).

 ## 3D Printed Low Tech Assistive Devices Kit
 ### Summary